MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 actually has very little in common with "databases" as most people think of them.

-In this document, we'll sketch the conceptual framework expressed by Materialize's API components, which might help you develop a mental model of how to work with Materialize and how its components differ from traditional databases.
+In this document, we'll sketch the conceptual framework expressed by Materialize's Key Concepts, which might help you develop a mental model of how to work with Materialize and how its components differ from traditional databases.

 Materialize offers the following components through its SQL API: